EventLink Manual Pairing

 Manual Pairings launched in March 2024 as part of a broader initiative to improve EventLink usability for tournament organizers.
 Despite a tight timeline, the feature was well adopted and contributed to measurable improvements across user satisfaction, support ticket volume, and overall sentiment, all tracked through June 2024.

-• User satisfaction increased from 81% to 86% in the most recent internal survey
+• User satisfaction increased from 81% to 86%

 • Sentiment score improved from 3.5/5 in 2022 to 4.3/5 post launch, with Manual Pairings frequently cited as a contributing factor